kishan009-code/Placement_Prediction_Model/README.md

-Placement Prediction Model
+# Placement Prediction Model

 A machine learning project that predicts whether a student is likely to be placed based on CGPA and IQ score.

-Technologies Used
+# Technologies Used
-Python
+1.Python
-Pandas
+2.Pandas
-NumPy
+3.NumPy
-Scikit-learn
+4.Scikit-learn
-Google Colab
+6.Google Colab

-Workflow
+# Workflow
-Data preprocessing
+1.Data preprocessing
-Feature selection
+2.Feature selection
-Model training
+3.Model training
-Model evaluation
+4.Model evaluation
-Placement prediction
+5.Placement prediction